Russian Fish Soup Recipe for Ukha Made with Salmon and Vegetables. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 The soup that I grew up with was much simpler, typically made with one type of fish, usually salmon, no fish stock, some seasoning, vegetables and fresh dill.
 It was always served with dark rye bread and sour cream.
 Just a few tips to making this Russian fish soup recipe for ukha.

-Tips for Making this Russian Fish Soup Recipe for Ukha
+Tips for Making this Russian Ukha Recipe

-I only have a few tips to making this traditional fish soup.
-While this ukha recipe tastes absolutely delicious just as it is, by all means make a fish stock, use a liquid store-bought fish stock, or even fish bouillon or fish stock cubes.
+This ukha recipe makes a light soup, and while it tastes delicious just as it is, by all means use a fish stock instead of water for a richer soup.
+You could use a store-bought fish stock, or even bouillon or stock cubes.

 Russian Fish Soup Recipe for Ukha Made with Salmon and Vegetables.
 Copyright © 2021 Terence Carter / Grantourismo.
 All Rights Reserved.